developer-zebra/developer-zebra-site/src/ehs/2-5/guide/settings/index.md

 ------

 ### Keyguard Search Disabled
-Controls whether the Search app will be accessible from the Keyguard screen (also known as the 'Lock Screen').
-Applies only if the search app is enabled on the device, the search icon is visible on the Keyguard, and the Keyguard has not been bypassed using the &lt;bypass_keyguard&gt; tag; otherwise ignored.
-Search access from the Keyguard screen is disabled if this tag has a value of 1 (default) or is left unspecified. **Note**: If no Search-app shortcut exists on the device lockscreen, use of this tag is not required.
+Controls whether the Search app will be accessible from the Keyguard screen (also known as the "Lock Screen") when the screen lock is set to "Swipe" mode.
+Search access from the Keyguard screen is disabled if this tag has a value of 1 (default) or is left unspecified.

+Applies only if **_all_** of the following conditions are true:

+* The search app is enabled on the device
+* The Keyguard screen is in "Swipe" mode
+* The search icon is visible on the Keyguard screen
+* The Keyguard has not been bypassed using the &lt;bypass_keyguard&gt; tag

+Unless **_all four_** of the above conditions are true, the value in this tag is ignored. **Note: If no search-app shortcut exists on the device lockscreen, or if the search app is not present in User Mode, use of this tag is not required**.

 <img alt="" style="height:350px" src="search_disable.png"/>